 This is a big change from the past, when major arrests were paraded through the media and heralded as turning points in the endless drug war.
 Why so low-key this time, precisely when it regards the most wanted figure of all?
 The Sinaloa Cartel that El Chapo leads is recognized as being by far the largest and most powerful in the country, and according to some experts, the world.
 We may see an increase in the hype after Peña Nieto returns from his week-end break.

 Scenarios all add up to more drug war

 A number of scenarios open up now, none of which imply an end to drug war violence or trafficking.
 They are:

 1. “The hydra effect”

-2. “Inside or Outside, sigue siendo el rey”
+2. “In or Out, sigue siendo el rey”

 It’s important to recall that the cartel did not fall apart the first time El Chapo was in prison and in fact business went on as usual.
 It is common for drug lords to dispense from prison.
 The exploits of El Chapo while locked up–sumptuous parties, privileges, expensive foods and drugs, sex, etc.–are legendary.
 We could see a replay of a simulated “punishment” that at once justifies the drug war and takes the heat off what has frequently been characterized as the favored cartel.

 3. “Manufactured fracture”

 The end result of the bust could be a fracturing of the Sinaloa Cartel, such as happened before with the Gulf Cartel and La Familia.
 Some security strategists favor this result because it theoretically reduces the threat to the State as the groups are broken into smaller entities as happened in Colombia.
 However, based on previous experience in Mexico this is the worst scenario in terms of the impact on public safety and violence.
 The brutality and lack of centralized control often common among the splinter groups ends up being more of a threat than the powerful parent cartel.
 My take is that this will not happen, at least not in the short term, to the Sinaloa Cartel.